 It’s my first time travelling to Cali, and also my first public bus experience in Bogota.
 Two days before travel, I went down to the Calle 63 Transmilenio station Chapinero and bought myself a Tullave card, the public transport card in Bogota.
 It cost 5,000COP and loaded 15,000COP in it.
 On Saturday once Mike finished his work, he took a taxi home, and only then he packed his clothes!

-The flight wasn’t completely full, there’s still an empty seat next to me and few others, but with our compartment space taken up by the other passenger, I have to place my backpack under the seat.
+The flight wasn’t completely full, there was still an empty seat next to me and a few others, but with our compartment space taken up by the other passenger, I had to place my backpack under the seat.

-It’s a short flight with only thirty-four minutes spent on the air, and due to the bad weather, we didn’t get any refreshment.
-We flew at a lower altitude passing through Soacha, Girardot and the Parque Nacional Natural Las Hermosas before landed at Cali airport near Palmira at 7:34 pm.
+It’s a short flight with only thirty-four minutes spent on the air, and due to the bad weather, we didn’t get any refreshments.
+We flew at a lower altitude passing through Soacha, Girardot and the Parque Nacional Natural Las Hermosas before landing at Cali airport near Palmira at 7:34 pm.

 Hoteles Suites House Juanambú

-Plenty of taxies queuing outside the airport, and before getting one, we took the coupon and noted on the price from the office counter.
-The company called Asotaba, and it cost 54,000COP to Granada.
-Though the weather in Cali warm, the taxi here didn’t bother to put on air-condition, and on the way towards the city, about 10 minutes or so, our noses were assaulted with chemical/ sewer smell.
+Plenty of taxis queuing outside the airport, and before getting one, we took the coupon and noted the price from the office counter.
+The company was called Asotaba, and it cost 54,000COP to Granada.
+Though the weather in Cali was warm, the taxi here didn’t bother to put on air-conditioning, and on the way towards the city, about 10 minutes or so, our noses were assaulted with chemical/ sewer smell.

-During our three days two nights visit in Cali, we stayed at Hoteles Suites House Juanambú booked with Airbnb.
+During our 3D2N visit in Cali, we stayed at Hoteles Suites House Juanambú booked with Airbnb.
 When we arrived at the place, we didn’t meet up with Emanual, the owner, but checked in at the reception.

-The woman who registered us was quite bubbly, and it made us felt welcome.
-She recommended us quite a few places to tour in Cali and also told us that they have a breakfast service delivered directly to the apartment at the cost of 12,000COP per person.
+The woman who registered us was quite bubbly, and it made us feel welcome.
+She recommended quite a few places to tour in Cali and also told us that they have a breakfast service delivered directly to the apartment at the cost of 12,000COP per person.

-The only downside was that the fan malfunction, and we have to put the air-conditioning on the coldest temperature or otherwise, the other side of the bed would feel warm.
-There’s a balcony in the room, but the view blocked by a wall and a little bee nest on it.
+The only downside was that the fan malfunctioned, and we had to put the air-conditioning on the coldest temperature or otherwise, the other side of the bed would feel warm.
+There was a balcony in the room, but the view was blocked by a wall and a little bee nest on it.

-A modern looking bathroom with bathtub located in between the bedroom and the living room.
+A modern-looking bathroom with a bathtub was in between the bedroom and the living room.
 A sofa bed on the corner facing a TV but without any channel, and a stereo unit that’s working with a few Vallenatos CDs.
-Fridge and washing machine in its own space behind a wooden door.
-The kitchen equipped with microwave, blender, coffee makers and cooking utensils that’s good enough for us to cook breakfast.
+The fridge and washing machine were in their own space behind a wooden door.
+The kitchen was equipped with a microwave, blender, coffee maker and cooking utensils that were good enough for us to cook breakfast.

 Parrilla Bar Los Cerros

 We went out to explore the area looking for food and drinks around 9 pm.
-About a few blocks away from the apartment, the streets lined up with fancy bar and restaurants.
+About a few blocks away from the apartment, the streets lined up with fancy bars and restaurants.
 However, Mike wanted to have some Parilla, so we walked further down.
-It’s quite hard to find one because most of the restaurant already closed.
+It’s quite hard to find one because most of the restaurants were already closed.
 Thankfully we managed to find one that’s still open, located about 1.1km away from the apartment.

 The owner of Parrilla Bar Los Cerros was quite friendly, and he speaks a little bit of English.
 We chose the small plate that cost 12,000COP each, but the portion wasn’t small at all.
 The meat was well seasoned and cooked perfectly.
 It wasn’t tough, and it tasted lovely.
 The beers cost 4,000COP each for Club Colombia and Redd’s.

-While having our meal, we saw a Chiva bus drove past, and it looked like they’re having good fun, singing at the top of their lung and dancing in the middle of the bus.
+While having our meal, we saw a Chiva bus drive past, and it looked like they were having good fun, singing at the top of their lung and dancing in the middle of the bus.
 Reminded me of the fun we had back in Cartagena!

 Cerro de Las Tres Cruces